sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 ## Output modes and examining events in detail

-In addition to the default table output mode, Flex CLI supports `--json` and `--json-pretty` modes.
+In addition to the default table output mode, Sharetribe CLI supports `--json` and `--json-pretty` modes.
 In the table output mode the CLI prints only summary information about the events.
 This is useful when wanting to see the big picture, which events happened and when.
 When you want to look into the details of an event, you need to use a json mode.
 With the filtering parameter `--seqid` we can target a single event:

 ```bash
 $ flex-cli events --seqid 3471843 -m my-marketplace-dev --json-pretty